-Agriculture sector is undergoing structural transformation, increase in income, rapid urbanization, growth in population, changing the consumer preference, increase in liberation and integration with global market are influencing the changing pattern of lifestyle of Indian population.
-Consumption habits have been diversified into high value commodity-Amongamong all allied sector, livestock play an important role as they consuming huge crop residue and returning the valuable manure to soil productivity and crop growth.
-Livestock in general and dairying in particular is emerging as growth drivers of Indian agriculture sector.
+livestock play an important role as they consuming huge crop residue and returning the valuable manure to soil productivity and crop growth.
+Livestock in general and dairying in particular is emerging as growth drivers of Indian agriculture sector This sector involves providing employment opportunity to millions of poor farmers for whom animal ownership ensures the livelihood security.
 It also play an important role in empowering the women, it support the livelihood of the rural women, dairying engages in underutilize labour force and it can be subsidiary activity to farmers also generate the employment.
 The majority of rural population in the Karnataka state is engaged in livestock, dairying is constantly trying to increase milk production, processing and marketing of milk/milk products and developing infrastructure to promote the dairy industry within the state.